Female husband

 1829 portrait of James Allen, entitled "The Female Husband!"

 A female husband is a natal female, living as a man, who marries a woman.
-The term was used from the seventeenth century, and was popularised in 1746 by Henry Fielding's fictionalised account of the trial of Mary Hamilton, titled The Female Husband.
+The term was used from the seventeenth century, and was popularised in 1746 by Henry Fielding's fictionalised account of the trial of Charles Hamilton, titled The Female Husband.

 Prosecutions involving natal females living as men and marrying women were reported in the seventeenth century and eighteenth centuries.
 In many of these historic instances, the 'female husband' was presented as having deceived the bride and was accused of defrauding her.
-Female husbands could have been lesbian women or transgender men, but these terms were not used at that time.

 Notable cases of female husbands

 James Howard - 1680

 On 12 September 1680, in London, James Howard married Arabella Hunt.
 Hunt later filed for divorce stating that Howard was of double gender or hermaphrodite, and still married to a man as a woman.
 After being examined by midwives, Howard was declared a woman "in all her parts".
 Howard's social status (as gentry) and willingness to abide with the court's order protected them from penalty.